zhangted/food-datasets-csv-parser/README.md

 ```
 ParseDirectoryFiles(directoryPath, headers)
   => csvToJson(directory, file, headers)
-      => splitJsonFile(fileName)
+      => assign(fileName, maxEntriesPerFile, numberOfFiles, dataEntries)
-        => filewriter(i, fileName, start, stop)
+        => generate(i, fileName, start, stop, dataEntries)
 ```

 `ParseDirectoryFiles` gets a directory path from call, and reads all files in the directory but will only pass csv files to `csvToJson(directory, file, headers)`.
 Each csv file is passed into `csvParser()``.

-csvToJson
-1)fill results array with all csv entries.
-2)total entries in csv file/10,000 entries per json file => get number of json files to be generated

-assignDataIntoJsonFiles
-3a) for every json file -> assign entries 1-10000, 10001-20001, 30001-40001, etc., to each json file
-(edge case if statement for the last "stop" has to be length of results+1, just because it probably wont end on perfect 10000 multiple).

-generateJsonFile
-3b) pass directory/filename and entries ranges per json file

 #### `csvToJson()` require csv-Parser modules`
-1)Fill `result` array with all csv entries.
-2)Total entries in csv file/10,000 entries per json file => get number of json files to be generated => store in `numberOfFiles`
-3)Pass file name, max entries per file, number of files, and csv data array to `assign()`
+Fill `result` array with all csv entries => Total entries in csv file/10,000 entries per json file => gets number of json files to be generated => store in `numberOfFiles` => Pass file name, max entries per file, number of files, and csv data array to `assign`

 #### `assign( fileName, maxEntriesPerFile, numberOfFiles, dataEntries )`
-1a)For every file -> calculate start/stop indexes (0-9999,10000-19999, 20000-29999..) based on max entries per file (10000)
- b)Edge case if statement for the last `stop` index has to be length of `dataEntries` - 1 , because it probably wont end on perfect 10000 multiple. c)Pass csv data array, start/stop indexes, file name, and currrent file counter named `i` to `generate()`
+For every file => calculate start/stop indexes (0-9999,10000-19999, 20000-29999..) based on max entries per file (10000).
+Includes edge case for the last `stop` index to be length of `dataEntries` - 1 , because it probably wont end on a perfect 10000 multiple.
+Pass csv data array, start/stop indexes, file name, and currrent file counter named `i` to `generate`

 #### `generate( i, fileName, start, stop, dataEntries )`– requires writeFile from sd/generator to work.
-1) Creates sliced array called `data` from `dataEntries[start]` to `dataEntries[stop]`
-2) Writes `data` to json file named `fileName+i`
+Creates sliced array called `data` from `dataEntries[start]` to `dataEntries[stop]`.
+Writes `data` to json file named `fileName+i`

 ### ES5 and ES6 simple differences reference